MiningHQ/bootcamp/bootcamp_en/mining-strategies.md

 The split mining strategy is a special kind of strategy.
 It splits your rig's resources into smaller units so that you may assign parts of your rig to different strategies.

-You can set your CPU to mine currency A and our GPUs to mine currency B.
+Example: You can set your CPU to mine currency A and our GPUs to mine currency B.

 ## Custom coin <small class="text-danger text-sm">in development</small>